What do you get when you combine almonds and… chocolate?!

 - 3 tablespoons coconut oil

-Makes approximately 2 quarts (3 to 4 dehydrator sheets, or 2 to 3 cookie sheets).
+Makes approximately 2 quarts (3 to 4 dehydrator sheets OR 2 to 3 cookie sheets).
+Easily doubled or tripled.

-Place almonds in large bowl.
-Add additional ingredients and stir well.
+Place pulsed almonds in a large bowl.
+Add all additional ingredients and stir well.
 If doubling or tripling this recipe, you may have to combine in a very large bowl or stock pot.

-When the 24 hours have elapsed, allow the crumbles to sit in the dehydrator until they cool to room temperature.
+After 24 hours, let crumbles sit in dehydrator until cooled to room temperature.
 Taste to see if they're done.
 They should be crunchy — not stale or damp.
-If they don’t taste quite right, turn the dehydrator back to 115 degrees Fahrenheit and let the crumbles dehydrate for another 2 to 3 hours.
+If they aren't done, let dehydrator at 115 degrees Fahrenheit for another 2 to 3 hours.